facooya/facoweb/README.md

 ---

-> Facoweb is a shortened form of “FACOoya WEB”.
+> Facoweb is a shortened from of “FACOoya WEB”.

+> My English skills is bad.
+I am still learning.
+> I know many words.
+But I don't know grammar and sentence structure.
+> Long sentences structure and grammar is perfect?
+Maybe 90% AI assisted me.
+> This is my English writing skill.
+Thank you for reading.